pandas-dev/pandas/doc/source/timeseries.rst

 .. note::

     While pandas does not force you to have a sorted date index, some of these methods may have unexpected or incorrect behavior if the dates are unsorted.
-So please be careful.

 ``DatetimeIndex`` can be used like a regular index and offers all of its intelligent functionality like selection, slicing, etc.